Nonviolent unitarization: basic postulates to soft quantum structure of black holes

 While this is possibly true, the preceding discussion has offered an attractive alternative.
 Specifically, we have \eqn\Hdef{H^{\mu\nu}(x)= \sum_\gamma O_\gamma f_\gamma^{\mu\nu}(x)\ ,} where we recall that the $f_\gamma^{\mu\nu}$ are the basis functions with $\calo(1)$ size in \Gexp, and $O_\gamma$ are given in \intops.
 For nonviolence, these vary on scales $\Delta x\sim R$ (or, with a more general power of $R$).
 In a BH state $|\psi,T\rangle$, this gives expectation value \eqn\Hexp{\langle\psi,T| H^{\mu\nu}|\psi,T\rangle = \sum_\gamma \langle\psi,T| O_\gamma |\psi,T\rangle f_\gamma^{\mu\nu}(x)\ .} If $O_\gamma$ behave randomly with respect to the states $|\psi,T\rangle$, as discussed above, the normalizations described there then imply that the $O_\gamma$ have matrix elements $\sim 1/\sqrt{N}$, and thus that \eqn\Hsize{\langle\psi,T| H^{\mu\nu}(x)|\psi,T\rangle\sim {1\over \sqrt{N}}\ .} One likewise sees that $H^n$ has size $\sim 1/\sqrt N$.
 The nonviolence assumptions discussed in section three also indicate that these have time dependence on scales that grow with $R$, {\it e.g.} as $\sim R$.

-Eq.~\Hsize\ suggests that the effective shift in the metric, in a ``typical" BH state, can be suppressed by a power of $1/\sqrt{N} = \exp\{-S_{bh}/2\}$, and thus is extremely tiny -- despite the information transfer constraint \necrate.
+Eq.~\Hsize\ thus suggests that the effective shift in the metric, in a ``typical" BH state, can be suppressed by a power of $1/\sqrt{N} = \exp\{-S_{bh}/2\}$, and thus is extremely tiny -- despite the information transfer constraint \necrate.
 This possibility arises because the matrix elements of $H^{\mu\nu}$ are determined by the couplings $c_{A\gamma}$ of \Gexp\ to the individual BH states, which are very tiny, but the net effect of these couplings can be $\calo(1)$ because of the contribution of $N=\exp\{S_{bh}\}$ states.
 A significant effect arises because the BH has an enormous number of states that contribute to the new effects.
 Indeed, this seems to be a generic way to enhance information transfer while maintaining small couplings, independent of the precise form of the couplings \Hinew\ and the conjecture \entrate.

 One can also perturbatively estimate the effect of the couplings in $H_I$ of \HIexp\ on matter propagating near the BH, again using the formula \decrate, where now the initial and final states $|\alpha\rangle$ and $|\beta\rangle$ include matter scattering from the BH.
 While the rate \decrate\ can be $\calo(1/R)$, that is for a change in momentum of the scattered matter that is also $\calo(1/R)$.
-Such a shift is negligible for matter accreting into a large black hole, or its radiation.
-Preliminary analysis indicates that contributions that are higher order in $H_I$ are also significant, but since the energy/momentum transfers are effectively random, these are not expected to build up to a large effect.
+Such a shift is negligible for matter accreting into a large black hole, or its radiation.\foot{However, gravitational radiation from a collision of black holes has typical momentum scales $\sim 1/R$, suggesting that such corrections could be significant in this context.
+Exploration of this is left for future work.} Preliminary analysis indicates that contributions that are higher order in $H_I$ are also significant, but since the energy/momentum transfers are effectively random, these are not expected to build up to a large effect.
 It is interesting to contrast the case where the metric fluctuations behave ``classically," as in \NVNLT.
 That can be described in the preceding formulas by taking $N\sim 1$.
 Then the couplings $c_{A\gamma}$ are $\calo(1)$, and the metric fluctuation \Hsize\ is likewise $\calo(1)$.
 In that case, higher order processes in $H_I$ are important, and can coherently build up many $\calo(1/R)$ energy/momentum transfers to produce, {\it e.g.}, an $\calo(1)$ deflection to trajectories of matter or light.